Only 43% of crowdfunding campaigns on Kickstarter succeed.

 1. Pick your project carefully

-You really need to be asking for money to fund something that lots of people care about, or something that would benefit a very big crowd.
+You really need to be asking for money to fund something that lots of people care about or something that would benefit a large market.
 The more people your project appeals to the easier it will be to convince people to give their money to you.

 2. Be precise